bbalser/scala-correspondence/README.md

-I think your original idea to pass then immediately write another test is better.
-No explicit steps for refactor - just refactor at will.

-sounds good - Brian
+I think this worked.
+I'm ready for a significant Kata.